hundredrabbits/thebook/north_pacific_logbook.md

 On the passage from Tonga to New Zealand, we ran into our friend, and solo-sailor Josh on his 8.8 m (29 ft) boat Maistral.
 It is rare to come across other sailors at sea, and it is even more rare to meet a sailor that also happens to be your friend.
 We met Josh while in Mexico.
 His plans were similar to ours, to sail through the South Pacific and over to New Zealand.
 His outboard motor died early on, but he continued his trip anyway, learning self-steering techniques as he did.
 When we met him on the ocean, we could see that he had 3 sails up.
 Maistral was a sloop, like ours, but also had a poled-out storm-jib just forward of the head sail.
 We did not understand what we were looking at then, but the image never left our minds.
 Then, we found a book by Andrew Evans, talking about the 'poled-out storm-jib system'.

 The storm jib system only requires a few lengths of surgical tubing (or bike tubing), a storm jib (or stay sail) and two snatch blocks.
-I will not explain these techniques in too much detail, as Andrew does it much better in his short (and free) booklet Thoughts, Tips and Tactics for Singlehanded Sailing.
+I will not explain these techniques in too much detail, as Andrew does it much better in his short (and free) booklet *Thoughts, Tips and Tactics for Singlehanded Sailing*.

 Learning to sail without complex systems is essential, not just for single-handers, but also for couples.
 An overeliance on gadgetry can be dangerous, especially at sea, where there is no one to help when things go wrong.